vishful/aboutVishnu/README.md

 - 🌟 Hi!
 I'm Vishnu.
 I'm 24.
 - ⚔️ My pronouns are he/him.
-- 🖋️ I am a developer and incredibly passionate about web development and full stack development.
+- 🖋️ I am a DevOps Engineer.
 - 🌱 I’m currently learning ReactJs, learning as much as I can about distributed computing and brushing up on data structures and algortihms.
 - 🌈 Skills
 <p align-items="left">